SamYuen101234/chrome_dino_RL/README.md

 Later, we tried the final epsilon = 0.1.
 Although the max score in learning is smaller than 1,000, the test score is very higher when we test the agent for 20 episodes after training 100 episodes each time.

 ##### FPS
+The FPS in here refers to the number of frames the agent to predict the action per second instead of the FPS of the game rendered by javascript in browser.

+Since the computation of prioritized replay buffer is much higher, **our pc** in this experiment can only achieve $$/approx 15$$ FPS during learning process.
+If we use normal replay buffer only, the FPS in learning is faster, $$/approx 50$$ FPS.
+Higher FPS seems to be more general in lower FPS also but not the reverse.
+However, to obtain the similar performance, keeping the fps in both training and test is preferred.
+The FPS in testing is much faster without the learning process.
+The FPS is $$\approx 90$$ FPS in our PC, which is even faster than the game rendered by javascript.
+Thus, we add a sleep() in test function to slow down the FPS as close as learning.

 ### Rainbow